Life Care Centers of America, North Walk Villa Convalescent

 coverage, 401(k), paid vacation, sick days and holidays.

-(LPN/LVN) license in good standing throughout employment.
-One year
+maintain an active license in good standing throughout

 About Life Care Centers of America